mgebeily/fletch/README.md

 The above will render name and re-render with the new state each time the button is clicked.

 Note that these hooks use the same subscribe pipeline as the rest of the library.
 Therefor, `unsubscribeAll` will remove listeners for the hooks as well.
-I suggest not using `unsubscribeAll` when using the React bindings for this library, and using `subscribe` would be a bit of a code smell.
+I suggest not using `unsubscribeAll` when using the React bindings for this library.